-- May be excluded from attendance reward activities as defined at the school level - Lose the privilege of participating in extracurricular activities.
-They include but are not limited to dances, special events, club activities, and athletics, until the end of the following grading quarter.

-Absences accumulated in the fourth quarter will result in loss of privileges during said grading quarter only and will not carry over to the following year.
+- May be excluded from attendance reward activities as defined at the school level. - Lose the privilege of participating in extracurricular activities.
+They include but are not limited to dances, special events, club activities, and athletics, until the end of the following grading quarter. - Lose the privilege to drive to campus until the end of the following grading quarter. - Absences accumulated in the fourth quarter will result in loss of privileges during said grading quarter only and will not carry over to the following year.